rollkit/docs/tutorials/avail-da.md

  Your DA_BLOCK_HEIGHT is 35
 ```

-## 🔥 Running your rollup connected to a avail light node
+## 🔥 Running your rollup connected to an avail light node

 Now let's run our rollup node with all DA flags: